ewotawa/mws-restaurant-stage-1/README.md

 # Run the production version of the site
 To see the latest version of the MWS Restaurant App, please `cd` into the `mws-restaurant-stage-1` directory.
 Perform the following steps in the following order:

+1. Install graphicsmagick on your machine (optional). `gulp prod` in a later step will return an error on the `prod_img` step without graphicsmagick.
+This error will not prevent the production version of the code from running.

+		sudo apt-get install graphicsmagick

-1. Reset npm packages on local system and synchronize with those in `package.json`:
+2. Reset npm packages on local system and synchronize with those in `package.json`:

         rm -rf node_modules
         npm install

-2. Create a `config.js` file containing your Google Maps API key.
+3. Create a `config.js` file containing your Google Maps API key.
 See GOOGLE API KEY section below.

-3. Run the following gulp command to move your Google Maps API key into the production folder:
+4. Run the following gulp command to move your Google Maps API key into the production folder:

         gulp prod

-4. `cd` into the `prod` directory.
+5. `cd` into the `prod` directory.

 		.../mws-restaurant-stage-1/prod

+6. Launch the sails server from the `mws-restaurant-stage-3` git repository for this course.

-5. Run one of the following two Python commands to launch the page in your default browser (assuming Chrome for udacity) on port 8000:
+7. Run one of the following two Python commands to launch the page in your default browser (assuming Chrome for udacity) on port 8000:

 		python -m SimpleHTTPServer 8000